-Thirty-eight (38) users (23 males, 15 females) with ages spanning from 18-50+ participated in the study on a voluntary basis invited through e-mails sent to University lists.
-39.5 % of the participants were under thirty (18-30 years) while the 60.5% of them were between 31 up to 50+.
-Most of the participants (71.1 %) were undergraduate, post-graduate students, academic staff and professionals with a background in Computer Science and related studies (design, HCI) while the rest had no technology background, such as psychologists or administrative staff.
+Thirty-eight (38) users (23 males, 15 females) with ages spanning from 18 to 50+ participated in the study on a voluntary basis invited through e-mails sent to University lists.
+Thirty-nine and one-half percent of the participants were under 30 (18-30 years) while the 60.5% of them were between 31 up to 50+.
+Most of the participants (71.1%) were undergraduate, post-graduate students, academic staff and professionals with a background in computer science and related studies (design, HCI) while the rest had no technology background, such as psychologists or administrative staff.

-More than half of the subjects (57.9 %) were frequent game players, playing games at least on a monthly basis and 71.1% has had at least one VR experience in the past.
+More than half of the subjects (57.9%) were frequent game players, playing games at least on a monthly basis and 71.1% has had at least one VR experience in the past.

-6. Evaluation results
+6 Evaluation results

-The questionnaire generated non-parametric and categorical quantitative data that were mostly ordinal, but also nominal in some cases (gender etc.).
-In contrast, the data collected from the system logging mechanisms generated scale measurements and were analysed with most common non-parametric analysis tests equivalent to repeated measures ANOVA tests.
+The questionnaire generated non-parametric and categorical quantitative data that were not only ordinal but also nominal in some cases (gender etc.).
+In contrast, the data collected from the system logging mechanisms generated scale measurements and were analysed with most common non-parametric analysis tests equivalent to repeated measure ANOVA tests.
 The sections below provide a more thorough analysis of the quantitative data, followed by an interpretation of the outcomes, concluding with a reporting section on the qualitative data collected during the after-tests interviews.